It is great that you want to celebrate your baby’s arrival with family and friends, and to have an occasion to share your joy with them.

 These notes are offered in an effort to answer some of the common queries about Thanksgiving Services and Baptisms.

-Please do contact the Rector if you are considering having a Baptism or Thanksgiving service for your child at St Mary the Virgin Buckland or St Michael’s Betchworth:
+Please do contact the Rev Canon David Eaton if you are considering having a Baptism or Thanksgiving service for your child at St Mary the Virgin Buckland or St Michael’s Betchworth:

 1. Full Baptism or Thanksgiving?

 Baptism is sacrament of entry into the Church.
 At the beginning of the Church’s history it was solely adults who were baptised, making a public affirmation of their faith and of their decision to become disciples of Christ.
 Soon the children of such adult disciples also began to be baptised, with the significant adults in their life promising to nurture them in their own faith and lead them by prayer, teaching and example.
 The wider Church also has a part to play in this and so also makes pledges and offers a welcome in the baptism service.

 As well as being a joyful and happy occasion, a baptism marks an important stage in someone’s life (even if, as a baby, they are not aware of it at the time!)
 Like all important events, it is good to think beforehand about what it involves and how things might change afterwards.

 The Thanksgiving service has some things in common with the Baptism service (both use authorised Church of England liturgies): the naming, the thanksgiving, the prayers and the blessing.
 In addition it includes the giving of a gospel as a gift.
 But, unlike baptism, there is no water and no one is publicly asked to make solemn promises or to answer questions about their faith.